Moop204/lzw-implementation/docs/index.md

 taking one pass to build its dictionary.
 This means there is no space overhead when compressing/decompressing.

+The compression algorithm is best used with documents that contain more repetitive patterns.

 ## Algorithm

 In both compression and decompression, a dictionary is dynamically built which describes the output.